Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

-where $\hbar\gamma=0.1 \mbox{ eV}/\hbar$ is the material damping factor, and $\varepsilon_{\infty}$ is the background relative dielectric permittivity.
-In \autoref{ConstRel3}, $\omega_P$ is the medium plasma frequency (proportional to the square root of the molecular concentration), and $f\in\lbrack 0,1\rbrack$ the oscillator strength for the $g-e$ electronic transition.
-The Pasteur coefficient $\kappa$ of the medium is fixed at a constant typical value $\kappa = +(-) 10^{-3}$ for left(right)-handed polymer helices.
-From the knowledge of the optical properties of each layer composing the optical cavity, we compute the cavity scattering S-matrix~\cite{carminati2000reciprocity,drezet_reciprocity_2017}, connecting the input $\vec{E}$ and $\vec{B}$ fields to the output ones (see Supplementary Material~\cite{SupMat}).
+where $\hbar\gamma=0.1 \mbox{ eV}/\hbar$ is the material damping factor, and $\varepsilon_{\infty}$ is the background relative permittivity.
+In \autoref{ConstRel3}, $\omega_{p}$ is the medium plasma frequency (proportional to the square root of the molecular concentration), and $f\in\lbrack 0,1\rbrack$ the oscillator strength for the electronic transition.
+The Pasteur coefficient $\kappa$ is fixed at a constant typical value $\kappa = +(-) 10^{-3}$ for left (right)-handed polymer helices.
+Knowing the optical properties of each layer composing the FP cavity, we compute its scattering S-matrix~\cite{carminati2000reciprocity,drezet_reciprocity_2017}, connecting the input $\vec{E}$ and $\vec{B}$ fields to the output ones (see Supplemental Material~\cite{SupMat}).
 Our system is reciprocal (being linear and without static magnetic field), and its S-matrix is thus symmetric~\cite{carminati2000reciprocity,drezet_reciprocity_2017}, but not unitary, due to the losses in the Pasteur medium and metallic mirrors.
 We implemented a transfer-matrix numerical code~\cite{Thesis,SupMat} adapted for layered chiral optical media~\cite{Jaggard1992}, to compute the transmission factors $T_+$ and $T_-$.

-\textit{Helicity-preserving mirrors.---} We complement our approach with a model of helicity-preserving mirrors, made of two photonic dielectric layers (see \autoref{Fig1}-b)).
-The losses in the dielectric mirrors are negligible, thus implying for the latter a time-reversal-symmetric (unitary)~\cite{carminati2000reciprocity,Carminati:98,drezet_reciprocity_2017} S-matrix.
-For the upper (blue) mirror in \autoref{Fig1}-b), the forward transmission matrix $\hat{T}_{\rightarrow}$ and backward reflection matrix $\hat{R}_{\leftarrow}$ are written in the basis of LCP and RCP polarization~\cite{SupMat}:
+\textit{Helicity-preserving mirrors.---} We complement our approach with a minimal model of PC mirrors, made of two silicon nitride dielectric layers after Ref. \cite{Maruf2020} (see \autoref{Fig1}-c)).
+The losses in the dielectric mirrors are negligible in the considered frequency range, thus implying for the latter a time-reversal-symmetric (unitary)~\cite{carminati2000reciprocity,Carminati:98,drezet_reciprocity_2017} S-matrix.
+For the upper (blue) mirror in \autoref{Fig1}-c), the forward transmission matrix $\hat{T}_{\rightarrow}$ and backward reflection matrix $\hat{R}_{\leftarrow}$ are written in the basis of LCP and RCP polarization~\cite{Jones1941} (See Supplemental Material~\cite{SupMat} for a detailed derivation):